 Over in our part of Europe, after Christmas edible lucky pigs are everywhere.
-Pig shaped breads, chocolates, cakes, and marzipan clutter the markets and bakery windows.
-Pigs in non edible forms such as statues, piggy banks, paper napkins and decorative table accessories are also on display.
+Pig shaped bread, chocolates, cakes, and marzipan clutter the markets and bakery windows.
+Pigs in non-edible forms such as statues, piggy banks, paper napkins and decorative table accessories are also on display.

-For centuries in Germany and Austria and other parts of Europe, possessing a large amount of pigs was a sign of wealth.
+For centuries in Germany and Austria and other parts of Europe, possessing large amounts of pigs was a sign of wealth.

 Last year I was not in Germany for New Year's.
 Marzipan pigs are hard to find in the USA so I made my own.

 If you are planning your New Year's holiday menu, consider adding traditional lucky pigs to the list.

 This year I'm continuing the tradition by creating these pig shaped bread, a fun addition to any new year's party or dinner.
 Kids will love them as well.

 I filled each of these with plum jam, however, use any flavor you wish.
 Now might be a good time to use up that odd jar of jam or marmalade that's been hanging out in your pantry.

 I used the following sized round cookie cutters to create the shapes to make the pigs: 4 inch round, 1+1/2 inch round and a 1/2 inch round.
 The triangle ears I cut free hand with a small sharp knife.

 Bake Time: 25 minutes